ofmla/devito-wiki/Tags-for-commit-messages-and-PR-titles.md

 * be one of the following words:

   * dsl: obv.
 Note: fd, differentiable, etc -- they all belong to dsl
-  * types: anything concerning types that are not exposed to the user API
   * compiler: compilation (operator, ir, passes, symbolics, ...)
   * arch: jit and architecture (basically anything in devito/arch)
   * tests: obv
   * examples: obv
   * builtins: obv
-  * bench: anything related to benchmarking inside devito/benchmarks
+  * bench: anything related to benchmarking and profiling
   * misc: tools, docstring/comment updates, pep8 fixups, etc
   * mpi: MPI related (this might overlap with `compiler`)
   * gpu: GPU related (this might overlap with `compiler`)